virtualstaticvoid/taskinator/README.md

 ## Requirements

-The latest MRI (2.1, 2.0) version.
-Other versions/VMs are untested but might work fine.
+The latest MRI 2.x or 3.x version.
+Other versions/VMs are untested, but might work fine.
-MRI 1.9 is not supported.
+MRI 1.x is not supported.

 Redis 2.4 or greater is required.